If you’re looking for an affordable laser rangefinder that can give you everything that you need and want, then stop right here.

 LOCKED ON technology uses First Target Priority Mode and provides confidence that you are reading the distance of the target closest to you when the LOCKED ON sign appears on the display.

-In addition, the COOLSHOT 80i VR also features Nikon’s ID technology for slope adjusted distances.
-Stay tuned for our full reviews on these latest COOLSHOT rangefinders and in the meantime, you can check them out here.
+In addition, the COOLSHOT Pro Stabilized also features Nikon’s ID technology for slope adjusted distances.

 Which is the Best Nikon Golf Rangefinder for You?

-As show by this Nikon COOLSHOT review, the Nikon line of rangefinders are straightforward, neat, and intuitive.
+As shown by this Nikon COOLSHOT review, the Nikon line of rangefinders are straightforward, neat, and intuitive.

 To narrow down the choices to determine which one would be best for you, the first thing to do is decide whether you want a tournament legal rangefinder or not.